gbondo-am/gbondo-am.github.io/_pages/about.md

 **Current projects** I am currently focused on the projects below.
 Poro-Perm : Methods of estimating porositty and permeability spatially.
 Exploring both analytical and data-driven methods.
+These petrophysical properties are important for water/oil exploration, underground gas storage, as well as radon emanation.

 HydroChemPy : A python package for calculating and processing hydrochemical data.
 Standalone app or integration as a toolbox into ArcGisPro

-Aquadeep AI.
-ML-physics model combining 3D subsurface structures, ML and physics conbstraints for groundwater simulation.
-This is a long-term project, trying to put ideas together.
+Aquadeep AI :  ML-physics model combining 3D subsurface structures, ML and physics conbstraints for groundwater simulation.
+This is a long-term project, and I'm trying to put ideas together.
 Inputs are highly welcomed.

+BlockCVPy : A package to perform spatial cross validation in python

 **Personal Interests**: Outside of my professional work, I code for fun, watch Football and go to the gym.